Purchasing Managers' Index: Headline Manufacturing PMI

 The headline manufacturing PMI is a composite of five of the survey indices.
 These are New orders, Output, Employment, Suppliers' delivery times (inverted) and Stocks of purchases.
-The ISM attributes each of these variables the same weighting when calculating the overall PMI, whereas S&P uses the following weights: production (0.25), new orders (0.30), employment (0.20), supplier deliveries (0.15), and inventories (0.10).
+The ISM attributes each of these variables the same weighting when calculating the overall PMI, whereas S&P Global uses the following weights: production (0.25), new orders (0.30), employment (0.20), supplier deliveries (0.15), and inventories (0.10).

+Services PMIs do not have a composite index and instead use the Business activity index as its headline index.
+This is directly comparable with the Output Index in manufacturing PMI surveys rather than the composite PMI.

-S&P Economics' PMI surveys
+S&P Global PMI surveys

-The data for the index are collected through a survey of 400 purchasing managers in the manufacturing sector on five different fields, namely, new orders from customers, speed of supplier deliveries, inventories, order backlogs and employment level.
+The data for the index are collected through a survey of purchasing managers in the manufacturing sector on five different fields, namely, new orders from customers, speed of supplier deliveries, inventories, order backlogs and employment level.
 Respondents can report either better, same or worse business conditions than previous months.
 For all these fields the percentage of respondents that reported better conditions than the previous months is calculated.
 The five percentages are multiplied by a weighting factor (the factors adding to 1) and are added.

 Survey panels

 Purchasing managers form a near ideal survey sample base, having access to information often denied to many other managers.
 Due to the nature of their job function, it is important that purchasing managers are among the first to know when trading conditions, and therefore company performance, change for the better or worse.
-Markit therefore uses such executives to produce data on business conditions.
+S&P Global therefore uses such executives to produce data on business conditions.